Winter 2022-2023 will be offered from December 19, 2022 to January 15, 2023.

 Winter session tuition is $770 per credit hour.
 There are no additional fees.

-Winter session bills will be sent out to students on December 10, 2021.
+Winter session bills will be sent out to students in mid-December.
 Tuition is charged separately from the spring semester.

 Financial aid is available on a limited basis for the winter session.
 Please contact Student Financial Services at 314-977-2350 or via email at firstname.lastname@example.org.